auanauan/portfolio-me/app/content/about.md

 Hello!
-I'm Thanakrit Mangkang, a hobbyist developer based in Thailand.
+I'm Thanakrit Mangkang, a hobbyist developer based in Bangkok, Thailand.
-    While I primarily work with JavaScript/TypeScript, HTML/CSS, and Go, I'm also comfortable with lower-level languages like C# and others.
-Outside of programming, I enjoy watching TV series and staying active through workouts.
+I primarily work with JavaScript/TypeScript, HTML/CSS, PostgreSQL, and modern frameworks like React, Vue, Nuxt, and Next.js.
+I also have experience with C#.
+Outside of programming, I enjoy watching TV series and keeping active through workouts.